3mousetech/website/README.md

 To test the web site locally, run this command in the root directory of the repository:

-    npm start
+    npm run dev

-There should be several lines of output, ending with `OK`.
+There should be several lines of output, ending with `info: The action completed successfully`.
 Then you can visit the website by going to <http://localhost:9778/>.